-- Shooting should not be conducted where it will not be possible to retrieve shot game. - Shoot managers must ensure that adequate provision is made to retrieve all shot game and dogs are an essential part of this process. - On driven days any wounded game should be retrieved during drives whenever it is safe and practicable to do so. - Guns must mark the fall and assist in the retrieval of their own shot game and, where practical, should help inform pickers up.
-Guns should also assist in the retrieval of other's shot game. - Guns and pickers-up must ensure that they despatch any wounded quarry in a swift and humane manner.
+- Shooting should not be conducted where it will not be possible to retrieve shot game. - Shoot managers must ensure that adequate provision is made to retrieve all shot game and dogs are an essential part of this process. - On driven days, any wounded game should be retrieved during drives whenever it is safe and practicable to do so. - Guns must mark the fall and assist in the retrieval of their own shot game and, where practical, should help inform pickers-up.
+Guns should also assist in the retrieval of other shot game. - Guns and pickers-up must ensure that they despatch any wounded quarry in a swift and humane manner. - Further information on the correct procedure for handling and storing game can be found in the Guide to Good Game Handling produced by The Code of Good Shooting Practice.